nikext/nikext/README.md

 # Hi there, I'm Nikola Todorovski 👋

 ## About Me
-I'm a **Full-Stack Engineer** with a focus on frontend development and solid backend knowledge.
-With 3 years of experience building web applications using **React**, **Next.js**, **Node.js**, and **TypeScript**, I'm passionate about creating intuitive, user-friendly interfaces and secure, efficient backends.
-I thrive in startup environments and am eager to learn new technologies while taking on diverse challenges to drive product success.
+I'm an **Experienced Software Engineer and IT Specialist** with 3+ years of experience building and maintaining scalable digital platforms.
+I specialize in **Full-Stack Development** with a focus on frontend technologies like **React** and **Next.js**, complemented by strong backend expertise in **Python** and **Node.js** with **TypeScript**.
+I'm passionate about creating intuitive user interfaces, secure backends, and ensuring system stability through proactive operations management.
+I thrive in fast-paced environments, from startups to fintech, and am eager to learn new technologies while driving product success.

 ## Strengths and Expertise
 - **Problem Solving**